On groups of $I$-type and involutive Yang-Baxter groups: Definitions

-Let $K$ be the kernel of the action of a group $G$ of $I$-type on $\mathbb{T}^n$.
+Fix an $I$-datum $(G,\mathbb{Z}^n,\pi)$.
+Let $K$ be the kernel of the action of a group $G$ of $I$-type on $\mathbb{Z}^n$.
 Then certainly $K$ is of finite index in $G$, and the restriction of $\pi$ to $K$ is a group-isomorphism.
 Consequently, the finite group

 acts on

 and the 1-cocycle $\pi$ determines a 1-cocycle